thweasel/ZXNextSmooth/README.md

 ## Method scopes

-`static` localise methods or variables to files.
+`static` localise function or variables to the current C file.

-`static` can be used to persist variables inside a method.
+`static` can be used to persist variables between function when used inside a function.

-`extern` can be used to reference variables/methods in other files
+`extern` can be used to reference variables/function defined in other files

-Localise methods by not adding them to headers that will be used externally
+Localise function by not adding them to headers that will be used externally